 Beat eggs in a small bowl.

-Whisk bread crumbs, beaten eggs and grated cheese into pot with heated bone broth.
+Whisk homemade bread crumbs, beaten eggs and grated cheese into pot with heated bone broth.

 Keep panata heated just below a boil for a minute or two, stirring until eggs are thoroughly cooked.
 The soup should thicken and be quite smooth in appearance.